-- 4 Beyond their regulatory role, CVSWMD oversees waste management facilities in the region, - 5 offers programs to recycle or dispose of a wide range of waste materials, and provides - 6 educational programs for schools, businesses and residents. - 7 Transfer stations are solid waste drop-off and collection facilities that accept trash, recycling, - 8 leaf and yard waste, and food scraps for disposal.
-The transfer stations are privately operated, - 9 and some accept additional materials.
-Residents can take their waste to any of the transfer - stations.
-The nearest transfer stations to East Montpelier are: - Earth Waste and Metal, Wilson Depot, 109 Pitman Road in Barre Town - Casella Resource Solutions, 378 East Montpelier Road in Montpelier - Calais Transfer Station, Moscow Woods Road in Calais - 14 "Bag drops" are locations where licensed private operators will accept trash at a particular - location only for the times when they are open.
-At the end of those working hours, the - operator's equipment is moved.
-Paul's Trash operates a bag drop in East Montpelier Village. - 17 Residents and businesses who do not wish to do their own trash drop off can use any of the many - private haulers who are licensed to pick up trash. - Non-recyclable waste from the CVSWMD service area is landfilled at the lined facility in - 20 Coventry, Vermont, the only open landfill left in the state.
+Beyond their regulatory role, CVSWMD oversees waste management facilities in the region, offers programs to recycle or dispose of a wide range of waste materials, and provides educational programs for schools, businesses, and residents.

+Transfer stations are solid waste drop-off and collection facilities that accept trash, recycling, leaf and yard waste, and food scraps for disposal.
+The transfer stations are privately operated and some accept additional materials.
+Residents can take their waste to any of the transfer stations.
+The transfer stations closest to East Montpelier are:

+- Earth Waste and Metal, Wilson Depot, 109 Pitman Road in Barre Town - Casella Resource Solutions, 378 East Montpelier Road in Montpelier - Calais Transfer Station, Moscow Woods Road in Calais

+"Bag drops" are locations where licensed private operators will accept trash at a particular location only during the times when they are open.
+At the end of those working hours, the operator's equipment is moved.
+Paul's Trash operates a bag drop in East Montpelier Village.

+Residents and businesses who do not wish to do their own trash drop off may use any of the many private haulers who are licensed to pick up trash.

+Non-recyclable waste from the CVSWMD service area is landfilled at the lined facility in Coventry, Vermont, the only open landfill left in the state.

-21 Recycling
+Recycling

-- In 2012, the Vermont

-- 23 legislature passed Act 148.

-- 24 Vermont's Universal

-- 25 Recycling Law.
-Act 148

-- represents the most

-- substantial update to the

-- 28 state's solid waste

-- 29 management system in 25

-- years.
-The new state law
+In 2012, the Vermont legislature passed Act 148, Vermont's Universal Recycling Law.
+Act 148 represented the most substantial update to the state's solid waste management system in 25 years.
+The new state law matches CVSWMD's Zero Waste vision.
+Under the law, the state established a materials management plan with the following objectives:

-- management plan with the following objectives: - Prevent waste from being generated; - Promote sustainable materials management, with a preference for highest and best uses; - Minimize reliance on waste disposal (landfilling and incineration); and - Conserve resources, minimize energy consumption, and reduce greenhouse gas emissions and other adverse environmental impacts.
+- Prevent waste from being generated; - Promote sustainable materials management with a preference for highest and best uses; - Minimize reliance on waste disposal (landfilling and incineration); and - Conserve resources, minimize energy consumption, and reduce greenhouse gas emissions and other adverse environmental impacts.

-- 1 The law effectively bans disposal of three major types of waste: "blue bin" recyclables - 2 (effective July 2015); leaf and yard debris (effective July 2016); and food scraps (organic, - 3 compostable kitchen wastes (effective July 2020). - 4 Waste haulers are required to accept "blue bin" recyclables, and will have to implement organics - 5 collection.
-Currently, organics can be composted at home, dropped off at transfer stations, or - 6 taken to the Additional Recyclables Collection Center (ARCC) in Barre or Vermont Compost on - 7 County Road in East Montpelier.
-CVSWMD also offers information on composting and will sell - 8 basic composters or Green Cones for at-home management of organic recyclables. - 9 Some of the regional transfer stations also accept: - Construction and demolition materials - Scrap metal - Electronics - Appliances (refrigerators, freezers, AC units, , washing machines and dryers, etc.) - Bulky waste (carpets, mattresses, furniture) - 15 Tires - 16 CVSWMD's Additional Recyclables Collection Center will accept a wide range of hard-to- - 17 recycle wastes.
-Some businesses will also accept certain wastes for recycling, such as batteries - and paint.
-The A to Z Guide on CVSWMD's website identifies what can be done with different - 19 types of wastes, and where they can be taken. - There are several recycling facilities in the region that are permitted to handle - 21 commercial/industrial waste.
-Barre Granite Association has a granite sludge facility on VT 14S - in East Montpelier.
+The law effectively bans disposal of three major types of waste: "blue bin" recyclables (effective July 2015); leaf and yard debris (effective July 2016); and food scraps (organic, compostable kitchen wastes) (effective July 2020).

+Waste haulers are required to accept "blue bin" recyclables and will have to implement organics collection.
+Currently, organics can be composted at home, dropped off at transfer stations, or taken to the Additional Recyclables Collection Center (ARCC) in Barre or Vermont Compost on County Road in East Montpelier.
+CVSWMD also offers information on composting and will sell basic composters or Green Cones for at-home management of organic recyclables.

+Some of the regional transfer stations also accept:

+- Construction and demolition materials

+- Scrap metal

+- Electronics

+- Appliances (refrigerators, freezers, AC units, washing machines, dryers, etc.)

+- Bulky waste (carpets, mattresses, furniture)

+- Tires

+CVSWMD's Additional Recyclables Collection Center will accept a wide range of hard-to-recycle wastes.
+Some businesses will also accept certain wastes for recycling such as batteries and paint.
+The A to Z Guide on CVSWMD's website identifies what can be done with different types of wastes and where they can be taken.

+There are several recycling facilities in the region that are permitted to handle commercial/industrial waste.
+Barre Granite Association has a granite sludge facility on VT 14S in East Montpelier.

-23 Hazardous Waste and Special Collections
+Hazardous Waste and Special Collections